huq-industries/sourcekit-ios/README.md

 **Using location services in iOS 8+**

-To make use of location services in the foreground, you need to first configure your project’s `Info.plist`.
+To make use of location services, you need to first configure your project’s `Info.plist`.

 * right-click on the plist inspector, and select add row
 * in the key field, add the key for the mode you require